 Date Gradient Direction Gradient Magnitude

-10/12/89 N72°W 011 ft/ft
+10/12/89 N72°W .011 ft/ft

 11/06/91 N82° W .001 ft/ft

-10/21/92 N41°W .009 ft/ft
+10/21/92 N4°W .009 ft/ft

-02/25/93 N37 W .009 ft/ft
+02/25/93 N37°W .009 ft/ft

-10/21/92 N41°W .009 ft/ft
+04/27/93 N32° W .011 ft/ft

-4. The gradient direction listed above for 10/12/89 is based on a three-point solution to the three wells that existed at that time, MW1, MW2, and MW3.
+- 4. The gradient direction listed above for 10/12/89 is based on a three-point solution to the three wells that existed at that time, MW1, MW2, and MW3.
 The gradient direction listed above for 11/06/91 is based on contouring of the groundwater elevations the four wells from which it was possible to obtain elevation data on that date.
-This contouring produces a very long and narrow trough plunging towards N82° W. A three-point solution for that date using just wells MW3, MW4, and MW5 shows a gradient direction of S25° W with a magnitude of .009 ft/ft.
-The gradient directions listed above for 10/21/92 and 02/25/93 are each based upon three-point solutions for the three largest triangles using the four wells from which it was possible to obtain elevation information on those dates.

-5. Inspection of the data above reveals that all of the gradient directions and magnitudes are consistent except for those on 11/06/91.
+This contouring produces a very long and narrow trough plunging towards N82°W. A three-point solution for that date using just wells MW3, MW4, and MW5 shows a gradient direction of S25°W with a magnitude of .009 ft/ft.
+The gradient directions listed above for 10/21/92, 02/25/93 and 04/27/93 are each based upon three-point solutions for the three largest triangles using the four wells from which it was possible to obtain elevation information on those dates. - 5.
+Inspection of the data above reveals that all of the gradient directions and magnitudes are consistent except for those on 11/06/91.
 This is the only gradient directly towards MW5.
-The gradient directions on all the other dates are significantly to the north of MW5 with respect to the former locations of the tanks, and those on 10/21/92 and 02/25/93 are away from MW5 with respect to the former locations of the tanks.
-Based on this, contamination from the former locations of the tanks on the project site should not be expected to easily get to the locations of MW4 and MW5.
-The contamination thus far measured in these wells may not entirely be from the project site, but may be from one or more of the other at least 16 petroleum hydrocarbon releases reported in the site area.
-It is possible, however, that temporal variations or even reversals of the groundwater gradient direction, as may occur during recharge or drawdown in a nearby well, may account for some spread of the site contamination into these wells.
-Inspection of Table 2 shows that low levels of contamination have been reported in these two wells relative to the other wells at the site, and that only in half of the total samplings of these two wells.
+The gradient directions on all the other dates are significantly to the north of MW5 with respect to the former locations of the tanks, and those on 10/21/92, 02/25/93 and 04/27/93 are away from MW5 with respect to the former locations of the tanks.
+Based on this, contamination from the former locations of the tanks on the project site should be expected to more easily be detected in MW2 and MW3 than in MW4 or MW5.
+Inspection of Table 2 shows that the highest levels of contamination have indeed thus far consistently been measured in MW2 and MW3. - 6.
+The contamination thus far measured in MW4 and MW5 may not entirely be from the project site, but may be from one or more of the other at least 16 petroleum hydrocarbon releases reported in the site area.
+It is possible, however, that temporal variations or even reversals of the groundwater gradient direction over time, as may occur during recharge or drawdown in a nearby well, may account for some spread of the site contamination into these wells.

-6. The preponderance of the gradient information suggests that MW5 is not evaluating the contamination in the direction down gradient from the former locations of the tanks, and that a significant amount of the contaminatioon may be near the north corner of Franklin and Eight Streets.
+7. The preponderance of the gradient information suggests that MW5 is not evaluating the contamination in the direction down gradient from the former locations of the tanks; MW3 is more in a position to do that.
+A significant amount of the contamination may be nearer the north corner of Franklin and Eight Streets than MW5 or MW3.
 A well on Franklin Street near the north corner of Franklin and Eight Streets would provide better information.